Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

   The script does the following:
     1. Reads the individual `.csv` files according to the `outputVariables` object.
     2. Converts each basin characteristic to the output units according to factors in the `Covariate Data Status - High Res Delineation.csv` file.
     3. Outputs an `.RData` file with two dataframes: `LocalStats` and `UpstreamStats`.
-This file is names with the date it was run and output to the `completedStats` folder (e.g. `\zonalStatistics\versions\riparianBuffers\completedStats\zonalStatsRiparianBuffer_50ft_2015-04-10`).
+This file is names with the date it was run and output to the `\completedStats` folder (e.g. `\zonalStatistics\versions\riparianBuffers\completedStats\zonalStatsRiparianBuffer_50ft_2015-04-10.RData`).
     4. Outputs an a long format dataframe for input into the web system database.
-This file is names with the date it was run and output to the `completedStats` folder (e.g. `\zonalStatistics\versions\riparianBuffers\completedStats\zonalStatsForDB_riparianBuffers50ft_2015-04-10`).
+This file is names with the date it was run and output to the `\completedStats` folder (e.g. `\zonalStatistics\versions\riparianBuffers\completedStats\zonalStatsForDB_riparianBuffers50ft_2015-04-10.RData`).

 #### Next Steps
-Next steps include the possibility of adding new variables, changing buffer distances, or creating contiguous buffers to avoid overlap (though other errors are likely to occur with this update).
+Next steps include the possibility of adding new variables, changing buffer distances, or creating contiguous buffers to avoid overlapping polygons (though other errors are likely to occur with this update).

-### Point Delineation for MassDOT Project
+### **Point Delineation for MassDOT Project**

 #### Repo
 `basinCharacteristcs\zonalStatistics\version\pointDelineation`